yarml/HeliumOS/README.md

 `bootimg.json` mkbootimg configuration.

 `bootboot.config` Bootboot configuration.

-## [modules/]
-Each directory in `modules/` represents a separate kernel module that can be loaded dynamically by the kernel during execution.

-`modules.cfg` determines which kernel modules are to be included `M`, or skipped `U`.

 ## [tools/]
 Some tools used by the buildsystem to generate other files used by